Elizabeth S. Russell: Recognition and awards

 Russell was a member of the advisory council of the National Institute on Aging for five years.
-She was elected a Fellow of the American Academy of Arts and Sciences in 1956 and a member of the National Academy of Sciences in 1972.
+She was elected a Fellow of the American Academy of Arts and Sciences in 1956, and a member of the National Academy of Sciences in 1972; Russell also served as president of the Genetics Society of America.
 In 1978 she was appointed by the secretary of health, education, and welfare to co-chair a committee assessing the future need for biomedical researchers.
 She was the recipient of a Guggenheim Fellowship in 1958; and in 1983 was named one of Ten Outstanding Women of Northern and Eastern Maine.
 That same year, she was elected to the American Philosophical Society.
 She received, among other things, the Woman of Achievement Award from Westbrook College in 1985; and the University of Maine's Maryann Hartman Award in 1990; as well as honorary degrees from several Maine colleges.
 In 1991 she was elected to the Maine Women's Hall of Fame.
-She also served as a trustee at the University of Maine (1975–83), College of the Atlantic (1977) and Associated Universities, Inc. (1977–83).
+She also served as a trustee at the University of Maine (1975–1983), College of the Atlantic (1977) and Associated Universities, Inc. (1977–1983).